NoctiliaGrah/snake-game/README.md

 -Noctilia Grah, April 2026

 # Building
-This requires SDL 2, instructions on how to install it can be found here:
+This requires SDL2, instructions on how to install it can be found here:

 https://wiki.libsdl.org/SDL2/Installation